Source description last updated: 30 November 2021

 Funding:

-“The GIGA is jointly funded by the German Federal Foreign Office, the Hamburg Ministry of Science, Research and Equalities, and the other federal states.
-We also acquire third-party funding in competitive procedures, which accounts for approximately 30 per cent of the total annual budget of approximately 11 million euros.”
-(GIGA website: About the GIGA, undated)
+“The GIGA is jointly funded by the German Federal Foreign Office, the Free and Hanseatic City of Hamburg (Ministry of Science, Research, Equalities and Districts), and the other federal states.
+Third-party funding from competitive procedures accounts for approximately 25 per cent of our total annual budget of currently 13 million Euros.”
+(GIGA website: The GIGA, undated)

 Scope of reporting: